Minimal and nearly minimal measure expansions in connected unimodular groups: Pseudometrics and group homomorphisms onto tori

-\end{enumerate} A locally linear pseudometric $d$ is {\bf monotone} if for all $g\in G$ such that $\|g\|_d< \rho/2$, we have $\|g^2\|_d= 2 \|g\|_d$.
-The following result is one of the reason we sometimes need to assume that the group under consideration is a Lie group.
+\end{enumerate} A pseudometric $d$ is {\bf monotone} if for all $g\in G$ such that $\|g\|_d< \rho/2$, we have To investigate the property of this notion further, we need the following fact about the adjoint representations of Lie groups~\cite[Proposition 9.2.21]{hilgert}. \begin{fact} Let $\mathfrak{g}$ be the Lie algebra of $G$, and let $\mathrm{Ad}: G\to \mathrm{Aut}(\mathfrak{g})$ be the adjoint representation.
+Then $\ker(\mathrm{Ad})$ is the center of $G$. \end{fact}

+The following result is the first time we need $G$ to be a Lie group instead of just a locally compact group.